Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Discussion

 If our sputtering results for carbonaceous grains would also align quite well with the results of \citet{Dedikov2025} beyond \unit[10]{kyr}, over \unit[8]{M$_\odot$} of dust would be destroyed at \unit[100]{kyr}, which is almost an order of magnitude more than what SNRs are observed to produce.
 Nevertheless, we note that the filaments in our study could behave differently than the clumpy medium of \citet{Dedikov2025} at lower shock velocities, and that we cannot estimate the dust evolution in our own simulations that include grain-grain collisions beyond \unit[10]{kyr} based on this comparison, as this destruction mechanism could become more efficient at later SNR stages (see for example our $\unit[n=100]{cm^{-3}}$ case).

-\citet{Kirchschlager2024a} also investigated single SNRs in a turbulent ISM, similarly to us.
-However, they used SN-driven turbulence, which brings the caveats mentioned in Sect.~\ref{sec:intro} with it.
-After turbulence driving, they inject an SN in an either low or moderate density area of \unit[$n=0.03 \text{ or } 0.7$]{cm$^{-3}$}, respectively.
-Thus, although their average ISM density is always lower than our lowest density case (\unit[$n=1$]{cm$^{-3}$}), the SN injection in their moderately dense region might be comparable to our simulations because their SNR does not encounter many voids whereas we set off the SN in a void.
+\citet{Kirchschlager2024a} also investigate single SNRs in a turbulent ISM, similarly to us.
+However, they use SN-driven turbulence, which brings the caveats mentioned in Sect.~\ref{sec:intro} with it.
+After turbulence driving, they inject an SN in either a low- or intermediate-density area of \unit[$n=0.03 \text{ or } 0.7$]{cm$^{-3}$}, respectively.
+Thus, although their average ISM density is always lower than our lowest density case (\unit[$n=1$]{cm$^{-3}$}), the SN injection in their moderately dense region might be comparable to our simulations because their SNR does not encounter many voids, whereas we set off the SN in a void.
 Their dust properties and considered dust destruction mechanisms are similar to our study, but they only consider silicate grains.